 Hand submission and/or Inclusion are absolutely the only sure fire way to ensure that your site has been submitted properly.
 As mentioned in the search engine Optimization Services to be avoided list many search engines do not index sites submitted via remote technology.
 Three of the most important portals are directories (do not index sites) and using submission programs are a recipe for disaster.

 Most of the original copy was removed from this section because for the most part link development has changed to such a degree most of it was no longer relevant.
-Content strategy and outreach have replaced these traditional link development activities.
+Content Marketing strategy and outreach have replaced these traditional link development activities.
 Concepts and topics with outreach to quality sites have replaced the traditional keyword match driven strategies that placed very little importance on site quality, instead, choosing to target SEO metrics like Page Rank!

 Tracking Link development: